elamaran619/amazon-quicksight-user-guide/doc_source/managing-users.md

 1. Choose **Manage Users**\.

-1. To search for a specific user account, you can type a search term into **Search for a user**\.
-Any username or email address that starts with the search term is shown\.
+1. Type a search term for **Search for a user** to search for a specific user account\.
+Any user name or email address that starts with the search term is shown\.
 Search is case\-insensitive and wildcards aren't supported\.
 To clear the search results and view all user accounts, delete the search term\.

-1. You can review the user name, email, assigned role, and status\.
+1. Review the user name, email, assigned role, and status\.
 The status field shows either **ACTIVE** or **INACTIVE** to indicate whether or not the user has responded to the invitation email and activated an account\.

 ## Deleting a User Account<a name="delete-a-user-account"></a>